-Welcome to the Salzberg lab.
-We are a computational biology lab that develops novel methods for analysis of DNA and RNA sequences.
-Our research includes software for aligning and assembling RNA-seq data, whole-genome assembly, and microbiome analysis.
-We work closely with biomedical scientists to apply these methods to current problems arising in a broad spectrum of biological and medical research areas.
-We’re also part of the Center for Computational Biology, a group of 20+ faculty members and their labs at Johns Hopkins working on computational, statistical, and mathematical methods that can turn massive genomic data sets into biologically and clinically useful information.
+We are a computational biology lab that develops novel methods for analyzing DNA and RNA sequences, and that analyzes genomes to make biomedical discoveries.
+Our research includes software for aligning and assembling genomes, gene and transcriptome analysis, and microbiome analysis.
+We work closely with biomedical scientists to apply our methods to current problems arising in a broad spectrum of biological and medical research areas.
+We’re part of the Center for Computational Biology, a group of 20+ faculty members and their labs at Hopkins working on computational, statistical, and mathematical methods that can turn massive genomic data sets into biologically and clinically useful information.

 Research Project Areas.
 Our lab currently works in four related but distinct areas:

 - Computational gene finding and genome annotation.
 We have been working for many years on methods to identify genes, ranging from methods for bacterial gene finding to the development of a new human gene database, called CHESS.
 You can read more about the CHESS project here.

 - Transcriptome (RNA sequencing) analysis.
 Over the past decade, members of the lab along with our collaborators have developed multiple programs for RNA-seq analysis that have been adopted around the world.
 These include the Bowtie, TopHat, and Cufflinks programs, and more recently the HISAT and StringTie programs, with over 100,000 citations collectively.
 Together these programs align and assemble RNA sequencing data to reconstruct a detailed picture of all the genes and gene variants that are expressed in a tissue sample.
 The StringTie project is led by BME Prof. Mihaela Pertea, whose lab works closely with ours.